zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 The height of the scheduler event rendered in month and timeline views.

-> The `eventHeight` option is supported when [views.type](#configuration-views.type) is set to "month", "timeline", "timelineWeek" or "timelineWorkWeek".
+> The `eventHeight` option is supported when [views.type](#configuration-views.type) is set to "month", "timeline", "timelineWeek", "timelineWorkWeek" or "timelineMonth".

 #### Example - set the event height in month view